• Skip to primary navigation

 White rimmed plate filled with spaghetti squash and covered with red lentil vegan bolognese sauce.

-Vegan Bolognese over Spaghetti Squash
+Vegan Mushroom Lentil Bolognese with Spaghetti Squash (GF)

 Author: Debra Klein